Ribbon invariants I: Geometric restatement of the problem

 \section{Geometric restatement of the problem}

 There is a geometric way to state the problem of finding $\gamma$ and the other ribbon invariants.
-Although it doesn't give much for the calculation of $\gamma$, this method enlightens the economic extensions from geometric point of view and is suitable for finding solution for small $n$ ``by hand''.
+Although it does not give much for the calculation of $\gamma$, this method enlightens the economic extensions from geometric point of view and is suitable for finding solution for small $n$ \textquotedblleft by hand\textquotedblright.

 Let $a=(\varphi,\nu)\in\mathcal{A}$ be a ribbon, so $\varphi:\mathbb{S} ^{1}\rightarrow\mathbb{R}$ is a Morse function and $\nu$ is a marking of the nodes.
 Let $Q$ be a polygon inscribed in $\mathbb{S}^{1}$.
 A vertex of $Q$ will be called \textit{regular}, if it is not a node.
 We shall say that $Q$ is an \textit{iso-gon}, if $\varphi$ is constant on the set of its vertices.
 A 0-\textit{gon} is a disk touching $\mathbb{S}^{1}$ from inside.
 We distinguish 3 types of such objects, which will play the role of critical points: